Pilates challenge for a strong core and flexible body

 In the 1960s and 1970s, Pilates gained popularity beyond the dance community as people recognized its benefits for improving posture, core strength, and flexibility.
 However, it wasn’t until the late 20th century that Pilates became a mainstream fitness phenomenon.
 With the rise of the wellness movement and the endorsement of celebrities and athletes, Pilates studios began popping up around the world, offering classes for people of all ages and fitness levels.

-Today, the Pilates method continues to evolve with new variations and interpretations while staying true to its core principles of breath, concentration, control, centering, precision, and flow.
+Today, the Pilates method continues to evolve with new variations and interpretations while staying true to its core principles of breath, concentration, control, centering, precision and flow.

 Related to Pilates challenge